Jayhawk and Shocker fans enjoy a rare matchup

 It gives KU alumni a place to watch their team from Wichita.

-“Quintons was the place to be, and so having the Quintons back in Wichita, it’s really special, it provides a place with a lot of memories,” said KU Alumni Chris Pumpelly.
+“Quintons was the place to be, and so having the Quintons back in Wichita, it’s really special; it provides a place with a lot of memories,” said Chris Pumpelly, KU alumnus.

 For many fans, like Pumpelly’s friend Jon Rupp, it was a good day to come together over good food and basketball.

-“Get some revenge here today, but I think at the end of the day, I like seeing all the teams in Kansas have success,” said KU Law School Graduate Jon Rupp.
+“Get some revenge here today, but I think at the end of the day, I like seeing all the teams in Kansas have success,” said Jon Rupp, KU Law School and Wichita State graduate.

 At the end of the day, the Jayhawks got the 86-67 win, but fans on both sides were happy to see their teams square off again.